-Agent: An agent is a person employed
+Contract of Agency Agent: An agent is a person employed

-- i. to do any act for other or - ii. to represent another in the dealings with the third persons.
+- to do any act for other or i. - to represent another in the dealings with the third persons. ii.

 The person for whom such act is done, or who is so represented, is called "principal".